stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ### ObjectStorage in a Nutshell

-Instances of `ObjectStorage` are responsbile for:
+Instances of HPCloud::Storage::ObjectStorage are responsbile for:

 - Providing high-level information about the Object Storage service
 - Creating, deleting, loading, and listing Containers
 - Modifying Container ACLs
-- Attaching a CDN service object to a Container (advanced)
+- Attaching a HPCloud::Storage::CDN service object to a Container (advanced)

 ## Step 5: Adding a Container